-After invoking the installer, click Next to see the next screen-Electric Agent-which is filled-in with your previous configuration information.

-Click Next to continue to the next screen.

-On Windows, if you previously specified an Agent to run as a specific user, the selection is filled-in as you specified.
+- 1. After invoking the installer, click Next to see the next screen-Electric Agent-which is filled-in with your previous configuration information. - 2.
+Click Next to continue to the next screen. - On Windows, if you previously specified an Agent to run as a specific user, the selection is filled-in as you specified. - 3.
 At this point, you can revert to the ElectricAccelerator Developer Edition default user if you need the CSRSS, svchost, or OLE support service(s) for your builds-these services are not available to you because you previously specified a specific user.
-On a single host, use of these services requires each agent service to run as a different user.

-To change the service user to allow access to the CSRSS, svchost, and OLE support services, select ECloud Internal User.
-This means the ECloud user account is used to run agent services.

-Go to "User Interface Installation Method" on page 3-2 to complete the upgrade-the upgrade process from this point forward is the same as the initial installation.
+On a single host, use of these services requires each agent service to run as a different user. - To change the service user to allow access to the CSRSS, svchost, and OLE support services, select ECloud Internal User.
+This means the ECloud user account is used to run agent services. - 4.
+Go to Installing ElectricAccelerator Developer Edition to complete the upgrade-the upgrade process from this point forward is the same as the initial installation. - 5.
 Reboot the machine after the upgrade.